 We can’t say enough about the quality of their wines as well as the diversity of their bottlings.
 This is old school Napa, a rare experience where guests can enjoy wines other than the ubiquitous Chardonnay and Cabernet Sauvignon.
 And there are plenty of wines to choose from; during our last visit, 20+ wines were listed on their tasting sheet (of which several are available to sample).

-In addition to the Hagafen label, Ernie produces two other labels; Don Ernesto – featuring wines that are typically lighter in style and very approachable young, not to mention available at consumer-friendly price-points and the Prix wines (reserve wines) which are produced in very limited quantities and are only sold at the winery.
+In addition to the Hagafen label, Ernie produces two other labels; Don Ernesto – featuring wines that are typically lighter in style and very approachable young, not to mention available at consumer-friendly price-points.
+Don Ernesto is the nickname that Ernie received while working at Domaine Chandon; the Don Ernesto wines are only sold direct to consumer.
+And the Prix wines (reserve wines) which are produced in very limited quantities, are only sold at the winery.
+The Prix wines are generally aged for a longer period of time in primarily new French oak barrels.

-The Hagafen wines have a long history of being served at Presidential State dinners and other White House functions dating back to President Reagan.
+The Hagafen wines have a long history of being served at Presidential State dinners and other White House functions dating back to President Reagan up until President Obama.
+Wine usher (buyer) at the White House used to be Daniel Shanks, who used to work at Domaine Chandon.
 Coveted menus from these meals line the walls of the tasting room.
 And based on placing very highly in numerous state and national wine competitions over the years and Ernie’s ‘proclivity for bling’ as one of their tasting room employees eloquently stated, wine bottles containing medals from various awards line the counters above the tasting counter and on some of the shelves.

 Visitors are offered five current-release wines from their Signature Tasting (although in our experience, the staff is flexible on what they pour based on visitor preferences).
 It is somewhat rare to be able to walk into a Napa Valley winery tasting room and be able to try older vintages; during one of our visits, wines up to nearly 30 years were for sale and potentially available for tasting.